weaveworks-guides/weave-net-legacy/centos-simple/README.md

     weave run 10.0.1.1/24 -t -i weaveworks/weave-gs-centos-hw

-At this point you have a running Apache server in a Docker container.
+You should now have an Apache server running in a Docker container.

 ###About Container Deployment